 The byproduct of this was that I began considering my answers to the questions more often, until it achieved a cumulative effect on my thinking processes.
 Before Merri provided my thought process a much-needed title, I assumed I didn’t know enough to know enough.
 I took this perspective into everyday situations.
 I didn’t just consider other, more knowledgeable perspectives to resolve my dilemmas I relied on them for answers.
 The cumulative effect of this approach led me to begin processing information more and more often, until I gathered enough information to achieve some level of knowledge on a given subject.

 A college professor once praised a take-home, assigned essay I wrote on some required reading.
-She claimed that the ideas I expressed in that essay were “unique and insightful” and she wrote that she wanted me to participate more in in-class discussions, because she said she thought I could add something to add to them.
-My wrong answers in high school and the resultant teasing all but beat class participation out of me, but I wanted to live up to her compliments.
-I did try to participate more often in the college class, the next day, but the experience only reiterated why I shouldn’t be answering questions in class.
-I was so wrong so often that she gave me a worried look.
+She claimed that the ideas I expressed in that essay were “unique and insightful” and she included a note about wanting me to participate more in in-class discussions, because she said she thought I could add something to add to them.
+My wrong answers in high school and the resultant teasing all but beat class participation out of me, but I tried to live up to her compliments, the next day.
+That experience only reiterated why I shouldn’t be answering questions in class.
+I was so wrong so often that she gave me a confused look.
 When we took the final in this class, it involved an in-class essay on another book.
 This teacher watched me in a manner shop owner might a suspected shoplifter.
 I think she suspected that I cheated on the take home essay, and she wanted to see if I could provide an equal performance on an in-class essay.
-I received the same grade on that final, and many of the same comments followed that grade.
+I received the same grade on that final, and many of the same compliments followed that grade.

-She and I both walked away from that experience with the knowledge that no matter how hard one tries to promote it, or affect it, we all think different.
-There are quick-thinking, reactive brains that can process information quickly and instinctively produce an answer in the manner a knee pops up when a doctor hits it with one of those rubber hammers.
-Others require some slow roasting, and while it may be embarrassing and frustrating for those who can’t come up with a quick answer, once they learn how they learn, think about how they think, and become more comfortable with the way in which they operate, it can liberate them from the idea that they’re as dumb as they once feared.
+She and I both walked away from that experience with the knowledge that no matter how hard we try to square it, or correct it, we all think different.
+There are quick-thinking, reactive brains that can process information quickly and instinctively produce an answer in an enviable, almost reflexive manner.
+Others require slow roasting, and while it may be embarrassing and frustrating to those of us who can’t come up with a quick answer, once we learn how we learn, think about how we think, and become more comfortable with the way in which we operate, it can liberate us from the idea that we’re as dumb as we fear.

 The theme of David McRaney’s You are Not so Smart was obviously that we are not as smart as we think we are.
 The various essays in that book describe why we do the things we do, and how various psychological mechanisms condition us to do the things we do.
 I loved that book so much that I’ve written probably thirty of my own articles on the theme.
-This particular article is the antithesis of that book, and its purpose is to provide some relief for the confusion and frustration some have regarding their thinking style.
-If the information in this article spares one person from the decades of frustration I experienced in this regard, I might even consider this the best article I’ve ever written.
+This particular article is the antithesis of that book, and its purpose is to provide some relief for those who are so confused and frustrated that they cannot think quicker.
+If the information outlined here spares one person from the decades of frustration I experienced in this regard, I might consider this the best article I’ve ever written.
 I would do so without ego, for I am merely passing information along.
 If the reader identifies with the characterizations we’ve outlined here, I do have one note of caution: You may never rid yourself of this notion that you’re less intelligent than the firecracker over there in the corner, but if you can come to grips with the manner in which you think, process information, and know it to the point of arriving at an answer without all of the frustration you experience when everyone else is shouting answers out, I think you might be able to achieve some surprising results.
-You might never reach a point of bragging for I don’t know how they would, but attaining knowledge of self can go a long way to understanding how we operate, and it’s our job to take such information and use it accordingly.
+We might never reach a point of bragging for I don’t know how we would, but attaining knowledge of self can go a long way to understanding how we operate, and it’s our job to take such information and use it accordingly.